 System/area Opinion Area reviewed Date issued Comments Management actions agreed Commercial and Economic Development Initiatives Substantial Assurance Some of the Council's key projects are in respect of redeveloping the Northallerton Prison site (Treadmills Phase 1 and 2a and 2b) and building a crematorium in the local area.
-We reviewed these Commercial and Economic Development initiatives to ensure that: The set up and governance of these initiatives were appropriate.
-Risk management and monitoring was effective.
+We reviewed these Commercial and Economic Development initiatives to ensure that: • The set up and governance of these initiatives were appropriate. • Risk management and monitoring was effective.
 Work also covered the Commercial Investment Strategy which had been suspended by Cabinet in September 2020.
 July 2021 Strengths The suspension of the Commercial Investment Strategy followed appropriate process and considered the latest information from HM Treasury and the latest CIPFA prudential code guidance.
-Information in Cabinet papers gave assurance that the set-up of Treadmills and the Crematorium was appropriate.
-The decisions received appropriate scrutiny and sign off and the Council demonstrated they had the powers to proceed for economic development and regeneration purposes, and to help fulfil a local need that was otherwise not being met.
+Information in Cabinet papers gave assurance the set-up of Treadmills and the Crematorium was appropriate.
+The decisions received appropriate scrutiny and sign off and the Council demonstrated they had the powers to proceed for economic development and regeneration purposes, and to help fulfil a local need that was not otherwise being met.
 Governance arrangements are established for Treadmills with a Joint Venture Company Board, and an internal Treadmills Project Board which represents the Council's interests.
 Risks relating to Treadmills and the Crematorium had been effectively identified, documented and were being managed at a corporate, service and project level.
 Areas for improvement Some improvements could be made to the level of detail in actions on the Council's Key Corporate Project Risks register.
-As part of the governance arrangements for Treadmills, the Board may benefit from One Priority 3 action to be agreed.
-This report is current at draft.
-We are working to finalise this as soon as possible.
-If issued as final later than 6 July, this section will be removed.
+As part of the governance arrangements for Treadmills, the Board may benefit from One Priority 3 action was agreed.
+The Key Corporate Project Risks register will be reviewed for all Treadmills related risks and further detail will be included where appropriate For the Crematorium project the risk register will be reviewed and discussed with Willmott Dixon (the council's property and construction consultants) with an aim to increase information on the current Net risk after the actions currently included in the register).
+For all future projects the Council's risk register template will refer to the Gross and Net risk.
+The above actions are planned to be completed by November 2021.

 System/area Opinion Area reviewed Date issued Comments Management actions agreed a wholly independent member to help ensure both parties are acting in the interests of the Company.
 Depot Security, Policies and Training No opinion In 2018/19 two audits were completed at the Depot; one covered Depot Policies and Security, and the second covered Depot Training.
 Seven areas for improvement (including five priority 2 findings) were raised and agreed by management.
 Officers were to put in place appropriate actions to address weaknesses in areas such as training records, stock checks and the fuel management system.
 The purpose of this work was to follow up the progress made to address the previously identified areas for improvement.
 June 2021 Good progress has been made in addressing the weaknesses highlighted in the previous audit reports.
 The majority of actions have now been addressed and in those instances, internal control weaknesses have been resolved.
 The issues previously raised regarding stock check policies, systems and processes remain outstanding.
 It was explained these have been significantly affected by the pandemic.
 Further improvements could be made to improve controls around the utilisation of the staff training matrix.
 Management are aware of these outstanding issues and work remains ongoing to resolve these weaknesses.
-Leisure Services Substantial Assurance The purpose of this audit is to provide assurance to management that procedures and controls within the system will ensure that: • Service quality at Leisure Centres is being monitored in line with the expected internal and external assessment frameworks.
-July 2021 Strengths All external and internal assessments had been carried out in line with the expected schedules and frequency.
-A sample of actions from the last Quest assessment for all four Leisure Centre's were reviewed (all Centres received an Excellent rating) and we saw these had been suitably considered and where Two Priority 3 actions to be agreed.
-This report is current at draft.
-We are working to finalise this as soon as possible.
-If issued as final later than 6 July, this section will be removed.